PeterDrennan/GettingData-CleaningData/README.md

 # GettingData-CleaningData Week 4 Assignment

-##Included in this repo is the following items
+##Included in this repo are the following items
 * A code book -
 * README.md [which you are reading!]
 * run_analysis.R - the elements of the code for the assigment.